json-api/json-api/format/index.md

 ### URL Templates <a href="#document-structure-url-templates" id="document-structure-url-templates" class="headerlink"></a>

 A top-level `"links"` object **MAY** be used to specify URL templates that can be used to formulate URLs for resources.
-This often allows API responses to be more compact.
+This often allows resource representations to be more compact.

 For example: